 Remember, the earlier you file your return, the earlier you will get your refund.
 State tax agencies tend to be short on staff and are likely to be swamped during April.
 Getting your return in early and avoiding the April 15th crunch time will help ensure that your return is processed faster.
 Consider e-filing if your state offers it as an alternative to filing a hardcopy through the mail.
 E-filing also reduces the time it takes the state to process your return and offers more security for your personal information than using standard mail.

 State Tax Laws : Related Resources

 Tax codes can be complicated.
 So much so that even federal judges have commented on how confusing they are.
 A qualified tax lawyer can help you navigate them successfully.
-Contact a local attorney to schedule a free initial case review to learn more about how they can help with all your tax issues and spot problems before they arise.
+Contact a local tax law attorney today and learn more about how they can help with all your tax issues and spot problems before they arise.